sergeyprokhorenko/Base64UUID/README.md

 ### 5.5.
 Starts with a Letter

-All encoded strings start with letters.
-This is achieved by right-shifting the 128-bit UUID by 4 bits and prefixing `0100` bits before Base64 encoding.
+All encoded strings MAY start with letters.
+This is achieved by use of letter-prefix `A`.
 The transformation is reversible and preserves lexical sort order of the original UUIDs.

 ## 6. Security Considerations